matthias-reis/carda-gatsby/content/articles/2023/02/bruit-interview-en.md

 title: Interview with BRUIT ≤ Guitarist Théophile Antolinos
 subTitle: '"Sometimes you need to accept a weakness to turn it into an asset"'
 seoTitle: Interview with BRUIT ≤ Guitarist Théophile Antolinos
-ogTitle: ""
+ogTitle: ''
 description: Please enjoy my interview with BRUIT ≤ guitarist Théophile Antolinos and learn everything about the band's protest song and their Spotify boycott.
 There is also news about the album rumours!
 excerpt: If you've ever listened to French post-music, you probably know BRUIT ≤.
 They have been causing riots with their impressive, dark sounds and clearly stand out on the European scene.
 I've had the privilege of seeing them live a few times and have always been thrilled.
 Now I had the opportunity for an interview, and of course, I took it.
 image: https://storage.googleapis.com/cardamonchai-media/2023-02-22/bruit-1-jpg-imagine-080808_494949_1024_768/640.webp
-copyrigt: BRUIT ≤
+copyright: BRUIT ≤
 ogImage: https://storage.googleapis.com/cardamonchai-media/2023-02-22/bruit-og-jpg-imagine-080808_494949_1200_628/640.webp
 labels:
   - BRUIT ≤